Russ Harvey Consulting - Computer and Internet Services

 I suspect that most power users will require a decent laptop or desktop for the foreseeable future.

-Do intensive applications like large spreadsheets, databases, image development, AutoCAD and similar programs run well enough on tablets to allow you to leave your desktop or laptop behind?
+If you work with intensive applications like large spreadsheets, databases, image development, AutoCAD and similar programs most users find the desktop or laptop environment more suitable.

 Changes like the improved availability of web apps like tax software and universal access to Microsoft 365 (formerly Office 365) has made it much easier to imagine doing without a computer.